Shin Splints medial tibial stress syndrome

 Shin splints often plague beginning runners who do not build their mileage gradually enough, as well as seasoned runners who abruptly change their workout regimen by suddenly adding too much mileage or switching from running on flat surfaces to hills.
 They can also occur if someone runs in poor footwear or changes to a new type of running shoe.
 These are just several examples; we have laid out more risk factors below:

 What factors put physically active individuals at risk to develop medial tibial stress syndrome (MTSS)?
 Doctors at Indiana State University wrote in the Journal of athletic training:

-- body mass index (BMI), navicular bone drop (the navicular bone, one of the small bones located at the instep or arch of the middle of the foot, drops out of place as the foot-arch complex becomes unstable due to excessive pronation (tilt).
+- navicular bone drop. instep or arch of the middle of the foot, drops out of place as the foot-arch complex becomes unstable due to excessive pronation (tilt).

 Doctors from Regis University and St. Louis University also wrote in the medical journal Sports health that not only was hip external rotation factors involved in greater risk for developing medial tibial stress syndrome but risk factors also included: